Rob Ninkovich: Professional career

-The New Orleans Saints selected Ninkovich in the fifth round (135th overall) of the 2006 NFL Draft.

-New Orleans Saints
+New Orleans Saints (first stint)

-On July 18, 2006, the New Orleans Saints signed Ninkovich to a three-year, $1.22 million contract.

 2006

+The New Orleans Saints selected Ninkovich in the fifth round (135th overall) of the 2006 NFL draft.
+On July 18, 2006, the Saints signed him to a three-year, $1.22 million contract.

 Throughout training camp, Ninkovich competed against Charles Grant, Willie Whitehead, and Eric Moore for the job as the starting defensive end.

 On August 21, 2006, the New Orleans Saints lost, 30–7, to the Dallas Cowboys in their second preseason game.
 During the game, Ninkovich recorded two sacks and two forced fumbles but was also flagged for an unnecessary roughness penalty which led to a Cowboys' touchdown.
 He finished the preseason with three sacks.
 Head coach Sean Payton named Ninkovich the backup defensive end to Will Smith and Charles Grant to begin the regular season.

 He made his professional regular-season debut during the Saints' season-opener at the Cleveland Browns and recorded three combined tackles during their 19–14 victory.
 On September 25, 2006, Ninkovich suffered a torn MC ligament in his knee while appearing on special teams during the Saints 23–3 victory over the Atlanta Falcons on Monday Night Football.
 On September 29, 2006, the Saints placed Ninkovich on season-ending injured reserve after he underwent surgery to repair the torn ligament.
 Ninkovich finished his rookie season with four combined tackles (two solo) and a pass deflection in three games.